Otrar Catastrophe: Prelude

 In its capacity as a centre of trade, Otrar received a Mongol trading caravan of 450 merchants in winter 1218-19.
 These merchants, who brought a large amount of luxury goods such as gold, silver, sable furs, and silk, were followers of Genghis Khan's noyans (close companions).
 Inalchuq accused them of espionage and had them killed, appropriating their goods for himself.
 There has been debate on both the involvement of Shah Muhammad and the validity of this accusation.
 While some chroniclers, such as al-Nasawi attribute blame solely to Inalchuq's greed, most others state that Muhammad either allowed or explicitly ordered the massacre.
 Paul Ratchnevsky notes that Inalchuq must have at least had "tacit agreement" from Muhammad to carry out such a taboo diplomatic action.
 It is likely that the charge of espionage was somewhat accurate: both the Khwarazmians and Mongols were known to use merchants and diplomats, who would learn valuable strategic information and spread favourable propaganda as part of their missions, as spies.

 The execution of the merchants at Otrar served as a casus belli for two reasons.
 Firstly, envoys of any kind were considered inviolate in Mongol law, and any slight done to them demanded reparations or vengeance.
-Muhammad's subsequent humilation of the Mongol envoys sent to repair relations did not help matters.
+Muhammad's subsequent humiliation of the Mongol envoys sent to repair relations did not help matters.
 Secondly, the massacre served as the opening of economic warfare.
 The steppe nomads had always been greatly concerned with the sanctity and security of trade routes: as the Khwarazmians controlled all the routes beyond Otrar, the Mongols were now completely cut off from trading partners in the Near East.
 Furthermore, Kuchlug's usurpation of the Qara Khitai and subsequent actions had created religious and territorial tensions in Turkestan.

 After all his diplomatic overtures were rebuffed, Genghis Khan prepared for war.
 He left his general Muqali as viceroy in North China to continue the war against the Jin and gathered the bulk of his army in the Altai Mountains.
 While early 20th century historians such as Vasily Bartold judged the Mongol invasion force to be between 150,000 and 200,000 men, more recent scholars have produced estimates of between 50,000 and 75,000.
 Shah Muhammad was reported to have more than 400,000 soldiers, and medieval sources state Otrar housed between 15,000 and 50,000, but these numbers could be exaggerated by a factor of ten.
 A portion of the city's troops was commanded by Qaracha, a general sent by the Shah to assist Inalchuq.